 Formula 1 has been the most important motorsport competition for 66 years, since early beginnings in the 1950s.
 The sport bears its name due to the rules that apply to the racing teams involved.
 All participants must abide by a ‘formula’, whereas, the ‘1’ in the name designates the premier racing category.
+The popularity of this sport can be seen by its representation in the online sports betting world – almost all sportsbooks offer odds for the main championships.
+On websites that offer sportsbook reviews, such as the Golden Nugget Sportsbook review, you can also find some promotional codes for new players, aside from the description of the sports offered.

 In May 1950, the first Formula 1 World Championship race in the modern era (after the events of World War II) was held in Silverstone, England.
 It was the 1950 British Grand Prix.
 Alfa Romeo dominated the scene.
 Out of 22 participants, three Alfa Romeo drivers made the podium and one finished in fourth place.
 Giuseppe Farina became the first World Champion, followed by Alberto Ascari, and a five-time winner and a true racing legend Juan Manuel Fangio.
 Mike Hawthorn became the first British champion in 1958.